Frobenius Groups with Perfect Order Classes: Introduction

 As is common in studying groups with perfect order classes, a considerable amount of number theory (all of an elementary nature) makes its way into our arguments.

 In Section~\ref{sec:prelim} we review some necessary background.
 Our first main result, Theorem A, is proved in Section~\ref{sec:ordclassstruct}.
 The proof of Theorem B occupies Section~\ref{sec:insoluble}, and Theorems C, D and E are proved in Section~\ref{sec:soluble}.
 In Section~\ref{sec:conclusion} we suggest some problems for future work.
-Appendix~\ref{app:census} contains the promised list of Frobenius groups with perfect order classes whose order is at most $15000$.